-4 Origins of Economic Specialization
+3 Origins of Economic Specialization

 This section explores the deep historical origins of the division of labor.
-In particular, it exploits the exogenous variation in population diversity generated by serial founder effects (and the Out-of-Africa theory) to analyze the effect of population diversity, as measured by intra-ethnic genetic and linguistic diversity, on economic specialization of labor.19 Although the analysis focuses on the causal effect of population diversity, it also presents evidence for other potential drivers of economic specialization like environmental diversity, geographically based market potential, and the effect of other geographical endowments.
+In particular, it exploits the plausible exogenous variation in intra-ethnic diversity generated by serial founder effects (and the Out-of-Africa theory) to analyze the potential effect of intra-ethnic diversity, as measured by intra-ethnic genetic and linguistic diversity, on economic specialization of labor.21 Although the analysis focuses on the effect of intra-ethnic diversity, it also presents evidence for other potential drivers of economic specialization like environmental diversity, geographically based market potential, and the effect of other geographical endowments.

-19The main analysis focuses on genetic diversity as a proxy of population diversity in order to economize space and ease the presentation.
-Moreover, as shown in section 3.1, it should provide the lowest bound on the causal effect of population diversity.
-Robustness to the proxy of population diversity are included in various parts of the main text and appendices.
+21The main analysis focuses on genetic diversity as a proxy of intra-ethnic diversity in order to economize space and ease the presentation.
+Moreover, it should provide, under the identification assumptions discussed in section 2.1, the lower bound on the causal effect of intra-ethnic diversity.
+Robustness to the proxy of intra-ethnic diversity are included in various parts of the main text and appendices.

-4.1 Population Diversity and Economic Specialization (Ordinary Least Squares Analysis)
+3.1 Intra-Ethnic Diversity and Economic Specialization (Ordinary Least Squares Analysis)